 Giovanni Pietro Maffei (1536-1604), shown here aged about 30 in a portrait by Giovanni Battista Moroni (image from Wikipedia), was an Italian Jesuit commissioned to write a history of Portuguese voyages of discovery, which was published in Florence in 1588 asHistoriarum Indicarum Libri XVI.
-The work has been translated into French but not English.
-The account of China in Book VI (pages 109 to 122 of the first edition) was influential in shaping the European image of the country and will be the subject of a workshop to be held at Dickinson College, Pennsylvania, in summer 2018.
-Christopher Francese, who is planning an edition of the text in collaboration with a Chinese scholar, provides more detail on the author and his work in his August 2017 blog entry `Globalizing Latin with Maffeius' The macronized and annotated text of the opening page of Book VI below was prepared by John Whelpton for a meeting of the Circulus Latinus Honcongensis on 16 November 2017 and is planned to be extended later.
+The work has been translated into French and Italian but not English.
+The account of China in Book VI (pages 109 to 122 of the first edition) was influential in shaping the European image of the country and was the subject of a workshop held at Dickinson College, Pennsylvania, in summer 2018.
+Christopher Francese, who led the workshop, is working on an edition of the whole book, with Latin text, parallel English translation and notes, which is expected to be published in 2026.
+Francese provides more detail on the author and his work in his August 2017 blog entry `Globalizing Latin with Maffeius' and at slightly greater length in his 2019 article in The Classical Otlook.
+The macronized and annotated text of the opening page of Book VI below was prepared by John Whelpton for a meeting of the Circulus Latinus Honcongensis on 16 November 2017 and is planned to be extended later.

 Sīnārum regiō, quam hodiē Cinam vulgus appellat, ultima terrārum Asiae, ab Oriente, et ā Meridiē, alluitur Ōceanō quem Sēricum, vel Ēōum priscī dīxērunt: ab Occidente Indiam ulteriōrem attingit: ā Septentriōne, cingitur Massagetārum, Scythārumque līmitibus.
 Multō lātius quōndām imperāsse gentem, annālēs ipsōrum, ac litterae, et veterum aedificiōrum illūstria monumenta, et complūrēs in Indiā praesertim, ab iīs dēnōminātae nātiōnēs, haud obscūrē testantur.
 Sed cum suī ipsī mōle vīribusque fatigārentur (quod ā Cathaginiēnsibus in rē similī factum legimus) sponte missō velutī sanguine et castigātā luxuriā, intrā hōsce fīnēs recēpēre sēsē; gravī propositō ēdictō, nē quis iniussū magistrātuum excēderet.
 Rēgna, seu prōvinciās vastae magnitūdinis, numerant quīndecim cum suā cuiusque metropolī: ad mare sex, mediterrānea reliqua.Tellūs, quod maximā ex parte intrā temperātae plāgae terminōs continētur, radiōsque Sōlis, suāpte nātūrā vītālēs, pūrō ac patientī excipit sīnū, sīc fit ut saluberrrimō caelō et pūriōris aurae dulcēdine perfruātur; ac simul inclytae fertilitātis glēbā, frūgum omnis generis fundat cōpiam biferō triferōque prōventū.
 Accēdit ad eximiam solī faecunditātem, summa cultōrum industria.
 Et infīnīta est multitūdō, quippe subolēscente in diēs prōlē, et in aliēnās regiōnēs migrātiōnibus interdictīs.
 Neque in tantā mortālium turbā cessāre cuipiam licet, nōn prīvātō dēdecore tantum, et proximī cuiusque probrīs ac iurgiīs; vērum etiam pūblicīs mōribus lēgibusque dēsidia plectitur.
 Itaque rūsticī hominēs nūllam agrī partem incūriā squālēre patiuntur.
 Saltūs et collēs pīnū vītibusque, campī et plānitiēs orӯzā, hordeō, frūmentō caeterīsque segetibus nītent.
 Quamquam ē vītibus mōre nostrō nōn exprimunt merum, ūvās quōdam condimentī genere in hiemem adservāre mōs est; caeterum ex herbā quādam expressus liquor admodum salūtāris, nōmine Chia,calidus haurītur, ut apud Iapōniōs: cuius maximē beneficiō, pītuītam, gravēdinem, lippitūdinem nesciunt, vītamque bene longam, sine ūllō ferme languōre trādūcunt.